 CHINOISERIE is a French word that means “in the Chinese taste”.
 It describes a European style of decorative ornament that was wildly popular in the 17th and 18th centuries.
 Modern-day interiors are also embracing a similar mixture of East and West, incorporating idyllic elements particularly favored in the Rococo period with bold colors, whimsical designs, and a splash of exotic with key motifs such as Chinese figures, pagodas and romantic flowers.

-This one-day workshop includes a lecture at Insight School, followed by a store visit of LALA CURIO.
+This one-day workshop includes a lecture at Insight School, followed by a visit to Sum Ngai

-MORNING SESSION: Lecture by Côme Remy at Insight School.
+MORNING SESSION: Lecture at Insight School.
 In this lecture, you will:

 - Explore the scenes of the Orient abound on textiles, wallpapers, pottery, porcelain, lacquered and painted furniture.